-If you have IRS Balances on Tax Years 2009 or older, we can find out your Collection Statute dates without the IRS knowing we are aware of the statute date(s).
-This is very important when utilizing statute to resolve IRS Balances.
+If you have IRS Balances on Tax Years that are approaching 10 years old, we can find out your Collection Statute date(s) without the IRS knowing we are aware of the when you will be qualifying to utilize the 10-Year Collection Statute.
+This is very important when trying to use the statute as a means to resolve IRS Balances.

-Collection Statute--IRS has Ten (10) Year to Collect on Tax Issues
+IRS Collection Statute--IRS Only has Ten (10) Years to Collect on Tax

 The IRS statute of limitations to collect on unpaid tax is ten (10) years from the date in which the balance was incurred.
 Simply put, the IRS has 10 years to collect once they process a return that shows a balances due or 10 years from the date in which an assessment occurs.
 During this 10 year period, the IRS can pursue legal action to collect on unpaid tax using any collection means possible, including seizure of assets, garnishment on wages, seizing of bank accounts, or levying other financial accounts.

 While the IRS only has ten years to collect on unpaid tax, there are certain factors that can extend or pause this Collection Statute and the IRS doesn't even want you to know there is a statute of collection as they never want to make it easy for people to walk away from unpaid tax as it can set a public precedent for individuals to stop paying taxes.

 How Are We Able to Confirm Your Exact 10-Year Collection Date(s)?

 As Licensed Tax Practitioners, we simply have an ability to access all taxpayer account information in a confidential manner with your consent.
 This enables us to confirm your position without IRS Collections ever being aware that we are aware of everything that is on your account!!